patel-vivek-data-x/patel-vivek-data-x/README.md

 #### [FIFA 23 Talent Distribution Analysis](https://github.com/patel-vivek-data-x/fifa-23-talent-distribution)
 `Descriptive Analytics · Python · DuckDB · SQL · Excel · GitHub Actions`

+**The question:** How does FIFA 23 distribute player ratings across leagues, clubs, and positions — and what structural patterns emerge when you treat the rating system as data rather than ground truth?

+**The stakeholder:** FIFA ratings teams, Ultimate Team economists, and esports analysts working within the FIFA rating system domain.
+Explicitly not: real-world football operations, which the data cannot support.

-End-to-end analysis of how FIFA 23 player ratings distribute across 39 leagues, clubs, and 15 positions.
+End-to-end analysis across 39 leagues, clubs, and 15 positions.
 SQL-first pipeline with pre-committed cross-validation thresholds.
 Two structural claims confirmed.
-Four recommendations formally refused — including the most tempting one, which would have turned a descriptive rating pattern into a real-world scouting recommendation.
+Four recommendations formally refused — including the most tempting one, which would have turned a descriptive rating pattern into a real-world scouting recommendation the data cannot support.

 - Two distinct league archetypes confirmed — depth-based vs. elite-concentration — Bundesliga's within-league spread is 68% larger than La Liga's despite both being Tier-1 European leagues
 - Female ratings exceed male at all 15 positions by 7–14 points — confirmed as scale calibration difference, not quality comparison